|After 1945 and before early 1990s|

 Archives & History

-posts and railings as well as sawnwork brackets and drip courses.
+THE 1997 RUTH LITTLE SURVEY: The front porch of this vernacular Queen Anne-style house is its crowning feature; it is full width across the first story with a 2nd-story turreted balcony, all with turned posts and railings as well as sawnwork brackets and drip courses.
 The off-center front door is also notable.
-The porch was probably added in the late 1800s.[between 1898 and 1904] (Tony P.
+The porch was probably added in the late 1800s.[between 1898 and 1904] (Tony P. Wrenn)

 |1898 Sanborn Map|